 WA...Winter Weather Advisory until 9 PM PST this evening for Central

 Winter Weather Advisory until 3 AM PST Tuesday for Greater

 PZ...Small Craft Advisory for hazardous seas until 4 PM PST Tuesday

 for Coastal Waters from Cape Shoalwater WA to Florence OR

 out 60 nm.

-Small Craft Advisory for Rough Columbia River Bar from 8 PM
+Small Craft Advisory for Rough Columbia River Bar until 10 PM

 Interact with us via social media:

 This discussion is for Northwest Oregon and Southwest Washington

 from the Cascade crest to 60 nautical miles offshore.
 The area is